fensals/Data-Cleaning-Data-Wrangling/README.md

 Data cleaning and Data Wrangling

-This Repository Contains different data cleaning and wrangling tasks i have worked on.
+This Repository Contains some different data cleaning and wrangling tasks i have worked on.